cjing98/cjing98.github.io/index.md

 <!-- This kind of mark can hide sentences -->

-Outside of academia, I am an amateur <a href="https://en.wikipedia.org/wiki/Bamboo_flute"> bamboo flute</a> player and a passionate basketbal player</a>.
-In addition, I am also interested in playing guitar, and photography.
+Outside of academia, I am an amateur <a href="https://en.wikipedia.org/wiki/Bamboo_flute"> bamboo flute</a> player and a passionate basketball player</a>.
+In addition, I am also interested in photography and playing guitar.

 ## Research Interests